 Terms of Use are important for both e-commerce websites and any website that sells products, as well as websites of professional services companies.
 Not all Terms and Conditions are enforceable, just like any contract if they are copied from various online forms then contracts, including Terms and Conditions and privacy policies, will likely not be clear and enforceable for both your company and any partner companies that are part of the online process.
 That’s why it’s a good idea to hire an experienced New York business law attorney to draft custom Terms and Conditions that specifically address the needs of your website and your underlying business.

-How Terms and Conditions Protect Businesses from Liability
+How Terms and Conditions Protect Businesses from Litigation

 If a legal dispute arises, the courts will examine the website’s Terms and Conditions/Terms of Use for a preliminary assessment of a complaint’s validity.
 In many cases, a properly drafted Terms and Conditions statement will be enough to get most frivolous claims dismissed early on “summary judgment,” saving tens of thousands of dollars in legal costs.
 Additionally, it’s also important for Terms and Conditions to need to robustly protect your content from theft or unintended use so that you are well-positioned to sue users that misappropriate or misuse your material.